iwazaru/motuiti/README.md

 ## Must have :

+- Remove stores when initiating a new search
 - Validate/Format ISBN before searching
 - Router for "/book/{ean}/" urls
 - About page
 - Tooltips
+- Handling errors in front & back ends

 ## Nice to have